We’re adding the overwater villas at the new Fiji Marriott Resort Momi Bay to our dream vacation list.

 “Marriott Hotels & Resorts has been looking for the right opportunity to expand its footprint in the Pacific for many years,” Silvano Dressino, general manager of the new Fiji resort, told Travel + Leisure.
 “Fiji felt like a natural choice.”

-The 250-room resort, which opened to guests on April 2, includes 114 luxury bure villas, 22 of which sit on the water.
+The 250-room resort, which opened to guests in April 2017, includes 114 luxury bure villas, 22 of which sit on the water.
 Guests in the overwater villas can dive directly from their private decks into the surrounding waters.

 The resort is an idyllic spot for destination weddings — you can rent six or more over-water villas for guests and exchange vows in a garden at the center, Dressino says — and for honeymoons, thanks to a selection of adult-only villas and an adult-only infinity pool for romantic swimming and lounging.